PSPDFKit/react-native/README.md

-## React Native wrapper for PSPDFKit for iOS, Android & Windows.
+## React Native wrapper for PSPDFKit for iOS, Android & Windows UWP.
 (PDF SDK for React Native)

 ![PDF SDK for React Native](https://github.com/PSPDFKit/react-native/blob/master/article-header.png?raw=true)

 This wrapper requires a valid license of PSPDFKit.
 Licenses are per platform.
 You can request [a trial license here](https://pspdfkit.com/try/).

+This wrapper exposes the most often used APIs from PSPDFKit.
+Many of our partners end up forking this wrapper and adding some custom code to achieve even greater integration with their products, using native code.

 #### Announcements